AI4Society Home /

 Representative Publications

-• [2024] Promoting Research Collaboration with Open Data Driven Team Recommendation in Response to Call for Proposals
+• [2024] AI-Assisted Research Collaboration with Open Data for Fair and Effective Response to Call for Proposals

 The Thirty-Sixth Annual Conference on Innovative Applications of Artificial Intelligence (IAAI-24)